WillEastbury/Buccaneer/README.md

 # Buccaneer
-A netcore3.1 generator for Swagger (OpenAPI) Specs, without the fuss and dependencies of Swashbuckle.
+A netcore3.1 generator for Swagger (OpenAPI) Specs that use OAuth2 and OpenIDConnect for authentication, without the fuss and dependencies of Swashbuckle.

+Fast and simple (<600 loc) and it's only dependency is the Microsoft OpenAPI library package.

+Consists only of a few methods and a couple of decorator attributes, so it's ultra simple to get started.

+Usage :